woodruffw/steg86/README.md

 implemented in *steg86*.

 ### Future improvements

+* *steg86* currently limits the embedded message to 16KB.
+This is a purely artificial limitation that could be resolved with some small format changes.

 * x86 (and x86_64) both have multi-byte NOPs, for alignment purposes.
 Additional information can be hidden in these in a few ways: